json-ql/jsonql-jpa/README.md

 ## How to use

-To use this library please add it to your gradle/maven dependency with [these remarks](https://github.com/json-ql/jsonql-core#how-to-use):
+To use this library please add it as your gradle/maven dependency with [these remarks](https://github.com/json-ql/jsonql-core#how-to-use):

 ```groovy
 dependencies {